kiralyta/ntak-php/README.md

 use Kiralyta\Ntak\Models\NTAKPayment;

 $order = new NTAKOrder(
     orderType:   NTAKOrderType::NORMAL,         // You can control whether to store, update, or destroy an order
     orderId:     'your-rms-order-id',           // RMS Order ID
     orderItems:  [new NTAKOrderItem(...)],      // Array of the order items
     start:       Carbon::now()->addMinutes(-7), // Start of the order
     end:         Carbon::now(),                 // End of the order
     payments:    [new NTAKPayment(...)],        // Array of the payments

     // Discount and service fee are automatically managed by the package
     // You don't have to manually add the OrderItem(s) with "KEDVEZMENY" / "SZERVIZDIJ" subcategories
     // Vats are handled automatically as well
     // If both discount and service fee are provided, the service fee will be calculated from the discounted total
     // The following means 20% discount (defaults to 0) and 10% service fee (defaults to 0)
     discount:    20,
-    serviceFee: 10
+    serviceFee:  10,

+    // Only on update / destroy
+    ntakOrderId: 'your-previous-order-id'
 );
 ```

+> When you are updating / destroying an order, you need to provide (generate) a new `orderId` with each requests.
+>
+> In these cases, the `ntakOrderId` is always the last provided `orderId`.

 > - [NTAKOrderType](#ntakordertype)
 > - [NTAKOrderItem](#create-an-order-item-instance)